RobbyPrograms/Wheel-of-Meals/README.md

-# Wheel of Meals
+# SavoryCircle

-Wheel of Meals is an interactive web application that helps users discover new meals based on their favorite foods.
+SavoryCircle is an interactive web application that helps users discover new meals based on their favorite foods.
 It includes features like user authentication, meal generation, meal planning, and AI-powered recipe suggestions.

 ## Features